zevenet/kube-nftlb/README.md

 ```
 root@pc: kubectl apply -f yaml/give_internet_access_to_pods.yaml
 ```
-* The cluster needs a `nftlb` privileged rol, because in order to use `nftlb` for communicating the API Server, it needs to be recognised and authenticated by the API Server.
+* The cluster needs a `kube-nftlb` privileged rol, because in order to use `kube-nftlb` for communicating the API Server, it needs to be recognised and authenticated by the API Server.
 Run this command:
 ```
 root@pc: kubectl apply -f yaml/authentication_system_level_from_pod.yaml
 ```